A blind search for intraday gamma-ray transients with Fermi-LAT: Detections of GRB and solar emissions: Results

-To differentiate AGNs from other sources, we used both the spatial and temporal information.
-If a transient source is located at a distance less $0\fdg5$ from one of the AGNs from the 4FGL catalogue \citep[][]{4FGLcat1, 4FGLcat2} and lasts for more than two \hld{consecutive} 6-hour intervals, we classified such a transient source as an AGN.
-The total number of AGNs with detected flares, that fulfill the ``strong'' criterion, is 132.
-Several of these AGNs reveal multiple flares.
-The sample of AGNs showing at least 5 flares includes PKS 1510-089 (11 flares), 3C 454.3 (9 flares), CTA 102 (7 flares), 3C 279 (6 flares; see Figure \ref{F1}), PKS 1830-211 (5 flares), BL Lac (5 flares), and PKS 0903-57 (5 flares).
-Most of the detected flares from AGNs indeed last for more than two 6-hour intervals and both these spatial and temporal conditions are satisfied, allowing easy identification.
-However, there are AGN flares short enough to \hld{lie inside} two 6-hour intervals or even one 6-hour interval.
-Among these shortest AGN flares are flares from PKS 1622-253, BL Lac, 1H 0323+342, PMN 2345-1555, S4 0954+65, 4C +31.03, CTA 102, PKS 0310+013, MG2 J071354+1934, 4C +38.41, PKS 2345-16, PKS 1313-333, and PKS 0501-36. \hld{The first 7 of these meet the ``strong'' criterion of detection.} The fact that the analysis revealed flares with a duration shorter than 12 hours \hll{only from 13 AGNs} suggests that the approach for differentiating GRBs and solar events from AGN flares works well.
-All these shortest AGN-related transients have sky positions within a $0\fdg33$ radius around AGNs' positions, allowing accurate identification.
-In addition to AGNs, there is a short transient with a duration of two 6-hour intervals in the direction of an unclassified 4FGL source, 4FGL J0809.8+0507. \hll{The other unclassified 4FGL sources detected in this VSSTW search are 4FGL J0009.2+6847 and 4FGL J1346.5+5330.}
+\hlru{The total number of AGNs with detected flares, that fulfil either of the two criteria, defined in Sect.} \ref{Sect2p2}, \hlru{is 178.}\LEt{***either of the two criteria (=there are only 2 criteria, only 1 is needed); two of the criteria (=there are more than 2 criteria, but only 2 are needed) } Most of the detected flares \hlru{($\simeq 90$\%)} from AGNs indeed last for more than two six-hour intervals and both these spatial and temporal conditions are satisfied, allowing easy \hlru{association}.
+However, there are AGN flares short enough to \hld{lie inside} two six-hour intervals or even one six-hour interval.
+Among these shortest AGN flares are flares from PKS 1622-253, BL Lac, 1H 0323+342, PMN 2345-1555, S4 0954+65, 4C +31.03, CTA 102, PKS 0310+013, MG2 J071354+1934, 4C +38.41, PKS 2345-16, PKS 1313-333, and PKS 0501-36.
+All these shortest AGN-related transients have sky positions within a $0\fdg33$ radius around AGN positions, allowing accurate \hlru{association}. \hlru{This suggests that the approach for differentiating GRBs and solar events from AGN flares works well.} In addition to AGNs, there is a short transient with a duration of two six-hour intervals in the direction of an unclassified 4FGL source, 4FGL J0809.8+0507. \hll{The other unclassified 4FGL sources detected in this VSSTW search are 4FGL J0009.2+6847 and 4FGL J1346.5+5330.} By the time the most recent 4FGL-DR4 catalogue \citep[][]{DR4cat} was released, our results had been finalised for the first 15 slices.
+In addition, we checked and found that among these three sources, 4FGL J0809.8-0507 is associated with an AGN (CRATES J080839+051459), 4FGL J0009.2+6847 is replaced with 4FGL J0008.4+6837 and is associated with an AGN (TXS 0005+683), and 4FGL J1346.5+5330 is associated with an AGN (1RXS J134545.1+533300) in the 4FGL-DR4 catalogue.